Karimi-Lab/inucs/README.md

-As depicted in the figure above, there are two main steps for using `inucs`, namely: `prepare` and `plot`.
+As depicted in the figure above, using `inucs` involves two main steps: `prepare` and `plot`.
 There is built-in help provided for each stage of the program, which are accessible via command line flags `-h` or `--help`.

-Overall help:
+For overall help, use the command:

 ```bash
 ./inucs.py --help